 John Thuesen, a veteran with PTSD on Death Row in Texas, is currently undergoing the federal appeals process.

-What many don’t know, however, is that five years ago, his original trial judge Travis Bryan III called for a punishment reversal.
+What many don’t know, however, is that years ago, his original trial judge Travis Bryan III called for a punishment reversal.

 The trial judge’s order from 2015 is no longer available to the general public, but the case as well as the the main points from the order are presented here on this website.